mattbierner/blog.mattbierner.com/_posts/2014-02-07-adding-state.md

 ```

 ## Continuation Operations
-The [four primitive delimited continuation operations][mb-decont] also have to be updated to thread state along with a value though computations and continuations. `pushPrompt`, `withSubCont`, and `pushSubCont` all simply pass state though.
+The [four primitive delimited continuation operations][mb-decont] also have to be updated to thread state along with a value through computations and continuations. `pushPrompt`, `withSubCont`, and `pushSubCont` all simply pass state though.

 ```js
 var pushPrompt = function(prompt, c) {